dgroomes/stackoverflow-look-back/README.md

     * Find the "Votes" tab and click it.
     * For me, my Votes tab navigates to this URL: <https://stackoverflow.com/users/1333713/david-groomes?tab=votes>
 1. Scrape the votes data
-    * Click the puzzle icon in the top right of the window
+    * Open the extensions menu by pressing the puzzle icon in the top right of the window
+        * Alternatively, for Opera, it is a cube button
+        * Alternatively, for Firefox, there is NOT an extensions menu and instead you invoke the extension directly by clicking a puzzle icon button on the right side of the URL bar.
     * Click the "stackoverflow-static" extension entry
-    * Wait for a second (not sure why it's so slow)
     * A popup will show up letting you know that the action should have already been executed.
 Check the console logs!
       The votes data should have been scraped and saved to Chrome storage.
 1. Expand the post data